 La Pedrera is one of Uruguay’s most charming seaside towns.
 The 30-mile stretch of beach is interrupted only by the odd rocky outcrop, long coastal grasses and the occasional lifeguard hut.
 It’s a buzzy little town with some good restaurants and low-key nightlife.
 Rent a house for a week or shack up at the funky Brisas de La Pedrera.

 A short journey further up the coast towards the border with Brazil is Cabo Polonio.
-There are only two ways to reach this remote bohemian outpost: a five-mile hike through the dunes or a 30-minute ride by 4×4.
+There are only two ways to reach this remote bohemian outpost (both of which welcome barefoot travelers!): a five-mile hike through the dunes or a 30-minute ride by 4×4.
 Regulars refer in hallowed terms to El Cabo – there are few places quite like it left in the world, with a pace of life that only the Uruguayans could create.
 No electricity or running water here – only candles and lanterns lighting simple little ranchos sprinkled along the peninsula.

 Vina del Mar

 The coastline that inspired Pablo Neruda, Chile’s Pacific waters are famously nippy, but its beaches are pristine and offer some of the freshest seafood on the planet.
 Vina del Mar is our pick of the bunch, and we have some gorgeous oceanfront villas to offer.
 Those who prefer to stay on the move can rent a car and hop down the coast to Zapallar and the colourful port city of Valparaiso – and then, of course, there’s wine land within an hour.